Enter Zip Code (5 digits):

 Stark’s performances as pianist/arranger can be heard on many recordings (Victor Entertainment, Meister Music, ALM Records, Nami Records, MA Recordings and various independent labels).
 While living in Tokyo he appeared as soloist, group leader and ensemble player in major concert halls throughout Japan as well as Shanghai’s Grande Theatre, Kennedy Center, and a six-country tour of South America sponsored by the Japan Foundation for Cultural Exchange.
 In 2013 he won First Prize in the solo jazz piano division of the Wild Flower Music International Recording Competition for his performance of Body and Soul.

-The State Piano Concerto/Solo Competition gives students a chance to thrive at what they do best.
-During this event, students perform a solo or concerto movement before a panel of judges in a highly competitive setting.
-Winners are selected in each age category, and all finalists receive prize monies underwritten in part by the Piano Technicians Guild.
+The MTAC Piano Concerto Competition gives students a chance to thrive at what they do best.
+The students competing in this event are the first place winners from the Regional Competition held this past spring in both Northern and Southern California.
+The finalists perform a concerto movement before a panel of judges in a highly competitive setting.
+Winners are selected in each age category, and all finalists receive prize monies underwritten in part by Steinway and Sons.

-The Young Artist Guild (YAG) is a group of the most gifted musicians in the Certificate of Merit® program.
+The Young Artist Guild (YAG) represents the most gifted musicians in the Certificate of Merit® program.
 Acceptance to YAG is one of the highest honors for Certificate of Merit® students.
-An accepted student is granted membership in the Guild for five years upon recommendation by a panel of evaluators.
-This concert serves as a debut for newly selected members and as a venue for current members to perform.
+Students are granted membership in the Guild for five years upon recommendation by a panel of adjudicators.
+This concert serves as a debut for newly selected members.

 Alan Chapman is an educator, radio host (Classical KUSC, Los Angeles), composer/lyricist and pianist.
 After receiving his undergraduate degree from the Massachusetts Institute of Technology, he earned a Ph.D. in music theory from Yale University.
 He was a longtime faculty member at Occidental College and is currently a member of the music theory faculty of the Colburn Conservatory.